Go FOGO grants

 Category: Waste and Sustainable Materials Strategy

-Amounts: total pool up to $46 million
+Amounts: total pool of $50 million

 Eligible bodies: NSW Councils